Woman kidnapped, kept in cinder block cell in Oregon home; FBI believes there may be other victims

 The woman then flagged down a driver for help and called 911.

+Zuberi, who officers found holding one of his children in the front seat of his vehicle, was taken into custody after a standoff with local police and the FBI in a public parking lot of a major shopping center, officials said.
+The child was not harmed, but the criminal complaint states that Zuberi cut himself with a sharp object and tried to destroy his phone before officers took him into custody.

-After his arrest, Zubari appeared in front of a federal judge on July 26 and will be taken back to Oregon.
+After his arrest, Zuberi appeared in front of a federal judge on July 26 and will be taken back to Oregon.

-Authorities say Zubari has been charged with a federal criminal complaint for one count of interstate kidnapping, which carries a max sentence of up to life in prison.
+Authorities say Zuberi has been charged with a federal criminal complaint for one count of interstate kidnapping, which carries a maximum sentence of up to life in prison.

 Shark added that this case points to the suspect’s “ongoing and escalating pattern of violence targeting women in multiple states throughout the country.”